kartikayuni/errorist-bootstrap/kontent/manual/readme/index.md

 The sub-directory `homework` contains four text files.
 These text files hold content for a block of clickable tabs, identified by directory name (`homework`).
 Such tab can be included in a page using a shortcode `{{</*tabs_bq "homework"*/>}}`.
 Should files contain any Markdown, it will be rendered.
 For language-sensitive tabs, `*.md` files should be used instead.
-See the 'Shortcodes' section for details.
+See the [Shortcodes]({{< ref "#shortcodes-for-clickable-tabs" >}}) section for details.

-The `summary.*.md` files, when present, override the built-in `.Summary` page variable.
-This gives you a freedom to write your summaries any way you want.
+The `summary.*md` files, when present, override the built-in `.Summary` page variable.
+This gives you the freedom to write your summaries any way you want.
 Note that a good summary isn't necessarily a continuous fragment of a page.

 Multiple authorship is supported, as well as localized authors' names.
-Put their IDs in the front matter as a list, and the localized names will be looked up in `i18n/*.yaml` files.

 The file `main-img` (the name is significant) contains a reference to a page bundle with the main image for the page with captions in all supported languages and the authors' IDs.
-Switching the main image for a multilingual page (all translations) is thus a matter of editing a single line in a single file.
+Switching the main image for a multilingual page is thus a matter of editing a single line in a single file.

 All of the above offloads quite a lot of noise from your Markup and makes your content better manageable.

-Errorist will work with other content setups supported by Hugo as far as the basic functionality provided by Hugo is concerned.
+Errorist will work with other supported content setups as far as the basic functionality provided by Hugo is concerned.

 Notice, that the content directory is pre-configured as `kontent` instead of the default `content`.
 This will save you quite a lot of keystrokes on command line with tab-completion (`k<TAB>` instead of `cont<TAB>`).